 Hi, I’m Eric Davis.
-I’m the founder, lead developer, lead marketer, cook, and everything else that keeps Little Stream Software running.
+I’m the founder, developer, marketer, cook and everything else for Little Stream Software.

 As you can tell, Little Stream Software is a company of one.

-This means that when you work with me, you’re working with the person who actually does the work.
-That’s nice for you because there are 0 communication issues once I understand you.
-I don’t have to tell an employee how to do something and have a loss in translation.
+When you work with me, you’re working with the person who actually does the work.
+This means there are 0 communication issues once I understand you, and I don’t have to tell an employee how to do something risking a loss in translation.

 Being a solo consultant also means I approach projects differently, but that’s another topic entirely.

 My background first and foremost is business.

 Early on in college I got the entrepreneurship bug, which I can blame my (now) wife for.
 The entire aspect of creating a business from scratch and filling a need in the world is great.
-This caused me to switch my major in college to business.
-Though entrepreneurship wasn’t taught there so I supplemented with a lot of business and startup books.
+This caused me to switch my major to business.
+However, entrepreneurship wasn’t taught there so I supplemented with a lot of business and startup books.

-But during my college years I got into programming and self-taught myself a lot of what I know now.
+During these years I got into programming and self-taught a lot of what I know now.

 …and then a developer

 Since 2002/2003 I’ve been running servers and doing web development on personal and community sites.
-It wasn’t until 2005 when I really got seriously into development, when I first found Ruby on Rails.
+It wasn’t until 2005 that I really got seriously into development when I first found Ruby on Rails.

 I’m going to skip over a lot of the boring history here, but here are some highlights: